BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Hence, a generic intterface function within the frontend would be:
 - update_UI(nodes_created, nodes_updated, nodes_removed, states_created, states_updated)

-I will not go through the details of the UI as I mentioned earlier.
+The SAA contains many standard items such as materail and fastener.
+The UI representation of the standard items can be handled by simple forms listing the values.
+For example, an isotropic material has a number of members/properties such as E1, E2, etc.
+Similarly, the SCL 2D data where the loading (e.g. Fxx, Fyy, etc.) is defined per LC.
+The frontend library shall provvide simple solutions for the UI form representation of these standard items.
+Actually, many SAA types can be visualized by standard UI forms.
+In some cases, an additional picture can be added to support the table view.

 **Summary**\
-The core system shall define the following interface in order to satisfy the UI requirements:
+The CS shall define the following interface in order to satisfy the UI requirements:
 - register_UI()

-The DCG shall define the following interface which will be executed by the core system in order to respond the requests by the UI:
+The DCG shall define the following interface which will be executed by the CS in order to respond the requests by the UI:
 - get_DCG_node_data_vals(DCG_node_index) -> DCG_node_data_type, dict__DCG_node_data_vals{ data_name: data val }
 - set_DCG_node_data_vals(DCG_node_index, dict__args{}) -> dict__modified_DCG_node_states{ DCG_node_index: enum__DCG_node_states }
 - remove_DCG_node(DCG_node_index) -> removed_DCG_node_indices[]
 - remove_DCG_nodes(list__DCG_node_indices[]) -> list__removed_DCG_node_indices[]
 - run_analysis(dict__analysis_dataset{}) -> dict__modified_DCG_node_states{ DCG_node_index: enum__DCG_node_states }
-- get_DCG_node_indices_for_data_type(type: data_type) -> list__DCG_node_indices[] and/or list__data_names[]
+- get_DCG_node_indices_for_data_type(type_tag) -> list__DCG_node_indices[] and/or list__data_names[]
 - calculate_properties(DCG_node_index) -> dict__properties{}

-The UI shall define the following interface in order to respond the requests by the core system:
+The UI shall define the following interface in order to respond the requests by the CS:
 - update_UI()

 ### 4.2.
-The Solver Pack <a id='sec42'></a>
+The Solver Pack (SP) <a id='sec42'></a>

 The DCG is a functionally persistent data structure designed by following the DOD approach (mostly the indexing and SoA).
 In other words, the DCG is meant to store the data within the collections of the raw data types (e.g. int and float).
-This is a result of FOD and DOD approaches.
-On the other hand, the solver pack (i.e. the SAMMs) is asssumed to be defined by the client.
+On the other hand, the SP is asssumed to be defined by the client.
-The features of OOP (e.g. member access with dot notation) would provide an easy development procedure.
+The features of the OOP (e.g. member access with dot notation) would provide an easy development procedure.
-Hence, the types of the SAA (e.g. Panel, Joint, etc.) shall be defined within the solver pack.
+Hence, the types of the SAA (e.g. Panel, Joint, etc.) are belong to the SP.

-**Below presents the interface required by the solver pack at the core system side whicch is already included within the UI requirements:**
-- get_DCG_node_data_vals(DCG_node_index) -> DCG_node_data_type, dict__DCG_node_data_vals{ data_name: data val }
+The procedure to run an SA is as follows:
+- the CS requests an analysis from the SP,
+- the SP constructs SP objects from the DCG raw data,
+- the SP runs the SAMMs with the constructed objects,
+- the SP gets raw data from the SARs and
+- the SP returns the raw data to the CS.

+**In order to handle the above procedure, the SP shall define the following interface:**
+- **run_analysis(SC):** The interface for the analysis execution.
+- **DCG_to_SP(type_tag, DCG_node_index):** The factory pattern high level function to create SP objects from DCG raw data.
+- **SP_to_DCG(type_tag):** The reversed factory pattern high level function to extract DCG raw data from the SP objects.
+- **register_DCG_to_SP(type_tag, method_for_DCG_to_SP):** The registration procedure for the factory methods.
+- **register_SP_to_DCG(type_tag, method_for_SP_to_DCG):** The registration procedure for the inverse factory methods.

+SP shall call get_DCG_node_data_vals to get the DCG raw data for the input DCG_node_index.

+**The plugins shall define the factory and the inverse factory methods as well as the registers:**
+- create_T(DCG_node_index): Creates a SP object of type T. called by DCG_to_SP.
+- extract_T(t): Extract DCG raw data from t object of type T. called by SP_to_DCG.
+- register_SP_factory_method(type_tag, create_T)
+- register_SP_inverse_factory_method(type_tag, extract_T)

 ### 4.2.
 The Functionally Persistent DCG <a id='sec42'></a>